Green Guru LLC Irrigation & Landscape Lighting

 Lighting that lasts.
 Control that works.

 Landscape lighting should enhance your home’s security and beauty, not create maintenance headaches.
-We design and install high-performance LED systems built to withstand Michigan winters.
+We design, install, repair, and upgrade low-voltage systems built to handle Michigan weather.

 What we do